1992 NCAA Division I men's basketball tournament: Schedule and venues

+This year marked the first time since 1985 the East Regional semifinals and final were not held at the Meadowlands Arena (then known as Brendan Byrne Arena) in East Rutherford, New Jersey.

 Teams

 There were 30 automatic bids awarded to the tournament - of these, 27 were given to the winners of their conference's tournament, while three were awarded to the team with the best regular-season record in their conference (Big Ten, Ivy League and Pac-10).

 Three conferences, the East Coast Conference, Great Midwest Conference, and Metro Conference, did not receive automatic bids to the tournament.
 This meant that the play-in games played prior to the 1991 tournament were not necessary for the 1992 tournament.

 Three conference champions made their first NCAA tournament appearances: Campbell (Big South), Delaware (NAC), and Eastern Illinois (Mid-Continent).
 Additionally, Tulane received an at-large bid for its first appearance in the NCAA tournament.